top of page

 2/5" to 1/2" (medium-sized)

 Identification Information: The frugal leafcutter bee shown here is 1/2" long, about honey bee size.
-Megachile frugalis leafcutters have large black heads; black legs and antenna; and wings characterized as "smoky" in color.
-Their bodies are black and the top halves of their abdomens are striped with bands of white hair.
+Megachile frugalis has a black head, body and legs; an abdomen banded with white hairs; and wings characterized as "smoky" in color.
+Females have 4-toothed mandibles, and males have 3-toothed mandibles.
+Males have an ostentatious fringe of long white hairs on their forelegs.

-The undersides of females' abdomens are covered with long white scopae (pollen-collecting hairs) and are not striped.
-White hairs, intermixed with some dark hairs, also cover the bees' faces.
-On females, the clypeus (located on the lower part of the face) is black.
-The presence of dark hairs on the female bee's dark clypeus is a distinctive trait that aids in identification of this species.
+Long white scopae (pollen-collecting hairs) cover the female frugal leafcutter's sternum (the underside of the abdomen).
+White hairs, intermixed with some dark hairs, also cover the female's face.
+The female's clypeus (located on the lower part of the face) is black.
+The presence of dark hairs on the female's clypeus is a distinctive trait that aids in identification of this species.

-Megachile frugalis leafcutters are associated with prairie and arid habitats.
-These leafcutters are not listed in the Discover Life database as a New York species.
-Nevertheless, these bees appear in the park in late June and July feeding on the variety of orange milkweed known as butterfly weed.
+Frugal leafcutters are associated with prairie and arid habitats.
+They range from the east to west coast of the United States, and occur as far north as New England and as far south as Costa Rica.
+Megachile frugalis appears in the park in late June and July feeding on the variety of orange milkweed known as butterfly weed.
 The bee shown here was identified by entomologist John S. Asher.

-These bees are documented pollinators of a range of wildflowers, including lemon bee balm; members of the pea family such as vetch, melilot and tephrosia; members of the aster family, such as heath aster; wild buckwheat; and prickly pear cactus.
-These bees also visit alfalfa and sunflower crops.
+Megachile frugalist is a documented pollinator of a range of wildflowers, including lemon bee balm; members of the pea family such as vetch, melilot and tephrosia; members of the aster family, such as heath aster; wild buckwheat; and prickly pear cactus.
+Frugal leafcutters also visit alfalfa and sunflower crops.

 A female frugal leafcutter bee